gragas/gopl-exercises/README.md

-# gopl-exercises
+# *The Go Programming Language* Solutions
-My solutions to the exercises found in The Go Programming Language by Alan Donovan and Brian Kernighan.
+This repository contains my solutions to the exercises found in [The Go Programming Language](http://gopl.io "The book's official website") by Alan Donovan and Brian Kernighan.